IronCoreLabs/workflows/README.md

 ### Workflow Tag Bumping

-After making **non-breaking** changes to GitHub Actions workflows in `.github/workflows`, you can use the `move-workflow-tags.sh` script to bump the corresponding tags automatically.
+After making **non-breaking** changes to GitHub Actions workflows in `.github/workflows`, you can use the `move-workflow-tags.sh` script to get commands to bump the corresponding tags.

 **Usage:**